Born: March 01, 1954

 Ron Howard was born into a theatrical family in Oklahoma.
 His father had realized a boyhood dream of acting by attending the University of Oklahoma and majoring in drama, and his mother attended acting school in New York.

-Soon, however, Howard started balding and, at about the same time, quit performing.
+Soon, however, Ron started balding and, at about the same time, quit performing.
 He was 26.
 He made a highly successful transition to producer-director with films like Splash (1984) and Cocoon (1985).

 He had begun shooting films at age 15 with a Super-8 camera, and after high school, spent two years in the film program at the University of Southern California.
 But he checked out, feeling he could learn more from actual experience than in class.

-Ron's latest works include the documentary The Beatles: Eight Days a Week - The Touring Years and the action adventure Inferno.
+Ron's more recent works include the documentary The Beatles: Eight Days a Week - The Touring Years and the action adventure Inferno (both 2016).
 The film follows Ron's earlier projects The Da Vinci Code and Angels & Demons, and stars Tom Hanks and Felicity Jones.
 In 2017, he signed on to direct the Star Wars spin-off movie Han Solo: A Star Wars Story (2018).

-Married since 1975 to his high school sweetheart, Howard is enjoying his life as one of Hollywood's top directors.
-He has four children and three of them are named after the places where they were conceived: Bryce Dallas in Dallas; Paige Carlyle and Jocelyn Carlyle at the Hotel Carlyle in New York.
+Married since 1975 to his high school sweetheart Cheryl (also a redhead), Ron is enjoying his life as one of Hollywood's top directors.
+He has four children and three of them are named after the places where they were conceived: Bryce Dallas Howard in Dallas and twins Paige Carlyle Howard and Jocelyn Carlyle Howard at the Hotel Carlyle in New York.
 He also has a son, Reed Cross Howard.
 Both Paige Carlyle and Bryce Dallas have followed in their father's footsteps by becoming actors.

 Filmography (actor):Osmosis Jones (2001)